Nursing BSN

 Maureen Gonzales, MSN, WHNP (University of Pennsylvania).
 Assistant Clinical Professor.
 Women's health, high risk obstetrics.

-Elizabeth Hammond-Ritschard, PhD(c), MSN, RN (Indiana University of Pennsylvania).
+Elizabeth Hammond-Ritschard, PhD, MSN, RN (Indiana University of Pennsylvania).
 Assistant Clinical Professor.
 Cardiac nursing, adult medical-surgical nursing, leadership, and nursing education.

 Shelly Hickey, MSN, BSN, RN (Villanova University).
+Assistant Clinical Professor.
 Critical care, nursing education.

-Dana C. Kemery, EdD, MSN, RN, CNE, CEN, CPEN (Drexel Universiy).
+Dana C. Kemery, EdD, MSN, RN, CNE, CEN, CPEN (Drexel University).
 Assistant Clinical Professor.
 Emergency nursing (adult and pediatric), nursing education.

 Tasha Martin-Peters, MSN, RN (Duke University).
 Assistant Clinical Professor.
 Pediatric critical care, pediatric cardiac care.

-Kristen McLaughlin, PhD (candidate), MSN, RN, CPNP-PC (Widener University).
+Kristen McLaughlin, PhD, MSN, RN, CPNP-PC (Widener University).
 Assistant Clinical Professor.
 Pediatric nurse practitioner.

 Maura Nitka, MSN, RN, CPN (Drexel University).
 Assistant Clinical Professor.
 Pediatric nursing.

-Alis Kotler Panzera, DrNP, WHNP-BC, RN (Drexel University) Director of Nursing Student Success.
+Alis Kotler Panzera, DNP, WHNP-BC, RN (Drexel University).
 Assistant Clinical Professor.
 Board certified women’s health nurse practitioner, reproductive health and female urology.

 Genevieve Porrecca, MSN, RN, PCCN (Holy Family University).
 Assistant Clinical Professor.
 Critical care